 If you have sliced your bread you can simply remove the number of slices you wish to defrost from the freezer.
 Place on a plate and cover with a piece of kitchen roll and wrap with plastic wrap.
 The plastic wrap prevents the bread from drying out too much.
 Whilst the sheet of kitchen paper will soak up any excess moisture released as the bread defrosts.

 The best way to defrost slices of bread is at room temperature, but sometimes we just don’t have the time.
 Thankfully, the microwave will work too!
-But, you will only want to use the microwave for defrosting individual slices of bread and not a whole loaf, as it will likely dry out.
+But, you will only want to use the microwave for defrosting individual slices of bread and not a whole loaf, as it will dry out.

 Just take out the many slices you need.
 Place them on a microwave-safe dish or plate.
 Cover with a sheet of kitchen paper, and heat on a high setting for 15 to 20 seconds.
 You will end up with soft, ready-to-eat slices of bread.

 The best way to defrost a whole frozen loaf is to “refresh” it in the oven.
 You will want to preheat your oven to 410F (210C).
-If you use the baking stone, you will want to put it in the oven while it preheats.
+If you use the baking stone, put it in the oven while it preheats.
 Place the loaf into the oven for 8-22 minutes, depending on the size of the bread.
 Water can be added to create steam for a shinier crust if you wish.
 Small rolls and bagels will only need 5-10 minutes.

 The core of the bread can be tested with a temperature probe to check that it is fully reheated.
 Check that the temperature is above 131F (55C) before removing.

 You can let frozen bread loaves defrost at room temperature, instead of baking them.
 The crust of the loaf will be less crisp and it won’t taste as fresh as if it were baked, but it will definitely be useable.

+Making bread is a timely and precise process.
+Thankfully you can make bread in big batches and freeze them, so you can have that warm fresh bread taste whenever you want.
+Perfect for family meals, sandwiches, and more.
 Unexpected guests?
 Not a problem when you have some sliced homemade bread in the freezer for making tasty sandwiches.
 Homemade bread just makes sandwiches better.
 Not to mention, making your own bread also allows us to control what ingredients we are using!